cicirello/python-github-action-template/README.md

 This workflow runs on pushes and pull requests against the main branch.
 It executes all Python unit tests (see tests/tests.py section above).
 It verifies that the docker image for the GitHub Action builds.
-You might consider adding steps to this workflow to also have it execute the GitHub Action (from the main branch).
+It then executes the GitHub Action locally against the action's own repository, as an integration test.
+Finally, it executes the tests in `tests/integration.py` (see earlier section) to validate any files created or edited by the integration test.
+You might also add a step to the workflow to test that outputs are correct as well.